IBM-Bluemix-Docs/va/va_index.md

 4. Decide how to update the container so that you can resolve the problems.

-    **Important:** To fix problems with the container image, you must delete the old instance and redeploy, which means losing any data within the existing container.
+    **Important**: To fix problems with the container image, you must delete the old instance and redeploy, which means losing any data within the existing container.
 Ensure that you have a good understanding of your container architecture to choose the appropriate method of redeploying the container.

     **Example**